sunghoyim/ICD-Code-Mapping-Project/README.md

 ## Discussion
 Our research underscores the importance of bridging the gap between ICD codes and SNOMED CT through the Concept Unique Identifier (CUI).
 This approach empowers data-driven healthcare informatics.

-## Acknowledgments
-I would like to express my heartfelt gratitude to several individuals whose support and guidance have been instrumental in the success of this internship project.

-Nasibeh Zanjirani Farahani: I am deeply thankful to my mentor, Nasibeh Zanjirani Farahani, for her unwavering support, expert guidance, and invaluable insights throughout this project.
-Her mentorship has been a source of inspiration and a driving force behind the achievements of this research.

-Zachary WareJoncas: I extend my sincere appreciation to Zachary WareJoncas, my supervisor, for his constant encouragement, constructive feedback, and dedicated mentorship.
-His leadership and expertise have played a pivotal role in shaping the project's direction and outcomes.

-This project was made possible by the collective efforts and support of these individuals and organizations.
-I am truly grateful for their contributions to my professional growth and the advancement of healthcare informatics.

 ## Conclusion
 ![Conclusion](images/Conclusion.png)